tmkt2p-cmd/Termux-vs-code-and-React-Setup-on-android/README.md

 # Termux-vs-code-and-React-Setup-on-android
-You can install vs code and React in Termux in Just Few Commands And Enjoy Creating Beautiful and Advance Website on<strong> Vs code+React</strong>
+You can install vs code and React in Termux in Just Few Commands And Enjoy Creating Beautiful and Advance Website on<strong><b> Vs code+React</b></strong>

 <code>pkg update</code>